-There has been considerable attention paid to CANDU as a "burner" of the transuranic (TRU) actinide waste that comes from reprocessing used LWR fuel [2, 3, 15].
+Recently, there has been considerable attention paid to CANDU as a "burner" of the transuranic (TRU) actinide waste that comes from reprocessing used LWR fuel [2, 3, 15].
 Many TRU actinides are long-lived (e.g., Am, Cm, Np) and produce decay heat long after being discharged from the reactor.
-This decay heat provides a challenge in the management of extended heat loading of storage/disposal facilities.
+This decay heat provides waste management challenges, including the management of extended heat loading of storage/disposal facilities.
 CANDU's neutron economy results in a high TRU destruction rate, and on-power fuelling permits the optimum location and residence time of actinide targets.

-Homogeneous and heterogeneous bundles and cores are being examined.
-One CANDU option addresses three problem streams: i) the Am inventory in the US exceeds 25 tonnes; it requires extended duration monitoring, and heat generation limits the amount that can be placed in a disposal facility; ii) the inventory of separated civilian-grade Pu; and iii) 500,000 plus tones of DU defined as low-level waste.
+Homogeneous and heterogeneous bundles and cores are being examined for feasibility, One CANDU option actually addresses three problematic streams: the Am inventory in the US exceeds 25 tonnes; it requires extended duration monitoring, and heat generation dictates the amount that can be placed in a disposal facility; the inventory of separated civilian-grade Pu; and 500,000 plus tones of DU defined as low-level waste.
 Actinide MOX containing Am, Pu and DU can be used as a CANDU fuel.
 A homogeneous full core loading gives an exit burnup of about 20 MWd/kgHE; Am transmutation up to 680 kg/year; Pu consumption up to 980 kg/year and DU consumption of about 38 tonnes/year.